-The upper reservoir is likely to be a Concrete Faced Rockfill Dam (CFRD) and the lower reservoir will be an Earthfill Embankment Dam (constructed of earth materials and an impermeable central core with no concrete being used), each of which will be capable of storing approximately 16 million cubic meters of water (though the lower reservoir is proposed to be slightly larger than the upper one).
+The upper reservoir is likely to be a Concrete Faced Rockfill Dam (CFRD) and the lower reservoir will be an Earthfill Embankment Dam, each of which will be capable of storing approximately 16 million cubic meters of water (though the lower reservoir is proposed to be slightly larger than the upper one).
 The downstream faces of the dam walls are likely to be grassed or vegetated in order to reduce visual impacts.

-The upper reservoir is located off-channel and the spillway will be sized to accommodate a discharge that can be created by over-pumping.
+The upper reservoir is an artificial rockfill dam with a spillway1 that is sized to accommodate a discharge that can be created by over-pumping.
 The pumping flow rate has been assumed to be equal to 75 % of the generating flow rate.